Revivalist (person): Contemporary revivalists

+Conservative Anabaptist churches hold revivals lasting once a week each year.
+In the Conservative Anabaptist tradition (Beachy Amish, Conservative Mennonite, and Dunkard Brethren), revivals are aimed at preaching the New Birth and calling backsliders to repentance.

+It is common for Methodist churches aligned with the holiness movement to hold a revival lasting approximately one week annually.
+Revivalists (evangelists) are called for this purpose by the local church.
+The Book of Discipline of the Allegheny Wesleyan Methodist Connection provides the following definition: "An evangelist is an elder or conference preacher devoted to traveling and preaching the gospel without any specific pastoral charge, authorized by the Connection to promote revivals and to spread the Gospel of Jesus Christ abroad in the land."
+Along with this, Methodist churches are usually associated with a camp meeting at which revivalists preach; these are held usually in the summertime.
+Methodist revivalists preach two works of grace, the (1) New Birth and (2) entire sanctification, along with encouraging backsliders to return to God.

-Several prominent “revivalist” organizations and ministries have gained prominence in the last several decades.
+Several prominent "revivalist" organizations and ministries have gained prominence in the last several decades.
 Reinhard Bonnke was a German evangelist who had a ministry impacting millions of African citizens at "crusades".
 He is recognized for his impassioned messages, his focus on salvation through Christ, and the redeeming and healing blood of Jesus Christ.

 Heidi Baker and Rolland Baker have also gained international recognition for an exponentially expanding network of churches throughout the world.
 Their organization, Iris Ministries, has upwards of 10,000 connected churches partnered for revival.
 Iris Ministries is located in Mozambique, Africa.

 John and Carol Arnott are ministers from Toronto, Canada.
 They, along with Randy Clark, were the foremost ministers in a charismatic move of God referred to as the Toronto Blessing.
 The Toronto blessing was divisive in the fact that holy laughter, being intoxicated in the Holy Spirit, and other charismatic manifestations were highly visible.
-The Toronto Blessing was also reported to have a primary focus on emotional and spiritual healing of father “wounds” or issues.
+The Toronto Blessing was also reported to have a primary focus on emotional and spiritual healing of father "wounds" or issues.

 Bill Johnson is also a figurehead in the most recent wave of revival-focused activity within Christendom.
 Bill Johnson is the senior pastor of Bethel Church in Redding, California.
-Pastor Johnson is an author, and his church has been highly influential in creating a theology that recognizes “God is good” and “God’s healing is for today.”
+He is an author, and his church has been highly influential in creating a theology that recognizes "God is good" and "God's healing is for today."